Ad2m1109/YouTube-MP3-MP4-Converter/README.md

 4. Click on "Select Download Folder" to choose where to save the downloaded files.
 5. Click the "Download" button to start the download process.

-Files will be saved in the "downloads" folder.
+Files will be saved in the selected download folder.

 ## 📁 Project Structure